Henry M. Fulcher

 3-Christine C. Wood / Program Director-Announcer / February 1986

-5-Christopher R. Brochon / Traffic Director-Office Manager-IT Advisor / September 1996
+5-Christopher R. Brochon / Operations Director-IT Adviser / September 1996

 7-Jordan Miles / News Correspondent-Announcer / February 2011